scala-steward/sage/docs/configuration.md

 Seeds bootstrap discovery only.
 Once the topology is known, sage routes to the nodes the cluster reports; any one seed answering is enough.

+### Hash tags

+Redis Cluster hashes the bytes inside the first non-empty `{...}` pair instead of the whole key.
+Use the same tag in every key that must live in one slot, for example `user:{42}:profile` and `user:{42}:settings`.
+Transactions require all keys to share one slot.

 ## Master-replica

 Select `Topology.MasterReplica` with seed endpoints.
 Sage asks each its role, discovers the master and its replicas, sends writes to the master, and routes reads per the read policy: